Scope of Variables in Java

 // Declaration of local variable.

-String schoolName = "RSVM"; // block scope, only accessible within this method block.
+String schoolName = "RSVM"; // accessible only within this method block.

 System.out.println("Name of School: " +schoolName);